futyPnd/dotfiles/README.md

 ## Overview

-When I want to change configuration about vim, tmux, shell (etc...), I can use this.
+To change shell or vim or tmux coufiguration for another PC.

 ## .zshrc